-To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the near future.
+To date, we have not generated any revenue from product sales and do not expect to generate any revenue from product sales in the near future.
 All of our revenue to date has been derived from our collaboration with Celgene and funding from research grant agreements.
 Under our Celgene collaboration we are recognizing revenue related to the upfront license fee of \$121.2 million, the implied premium of \$3.1 million paid on the purchase of \$8.8 million of series B convertible preferred stock and the \$20.0 million extension payment received in October 2011 to extend the discovery phase until April 2014, ratably over the period over which we expect to fulfill our performance obligations, which we refer to as the performance period.
-As of September 30, 2013, we have not received any milestone or royalty payments under the Celgene collaboration.
+In December 2013, Celgene elected to extend the term of the initial discovery period from four to five years, to April 2015.
+As a result of the extension, we are entitled to receive a \$20.0 million extension payment from Celgene which payment is expected in May 2014.
+The amount is being combined with the unamortized upfront payments and implied premium and is being recognized as revenue on a straight-line basis over the performance period.
+We may also be eligible to receive an additional \$20.0 million extension payment in the event Celgene elects to extend the discovery phase until April 2016.
+As of March 31, 2014, we have not received any milestone or royalty payments under the Celgene collaboration agreement.
 We expect that any revenue we generate from our collaboration agreement will fluctuate from quarter to quarter as a result of the uncertain timing and amount of milestone payments, royalties and other payments.

-In the future, we will seek to generate revenue from a combination of product sales and upfront payments, extension payments, milestone payments, and royalties on future product sales in connection with Celgene, or other strategic relationships.
+In the future, we will seek to generate revenue from a combination of product sales and upfront payments, extension payments, milestone payments, and royalties on future product sales in connection with our Celgene collaboration, or other strategic relationships.